AaronGS1999/Drosophila_Tensorflow/README.md

 Out of curiosity, we wanted to test what happens when we apply our trained model with images taken directly from the internet.
 For this, the "drosophila_counter.py" script was adapted so that it would not divide the photos into 20 pieces and would process them directly.

-If you want to try it, download and move the "INTERNET IMAGE PROCESSING" folder
+If you want to try it, download and move the "INTERNET IMAGE PROCESSING" folder to your desktop.
+You will need to make the changes mentioned in section 3.2 of this repository to be able to run the "drosophila_counter_one_photo.py" script locally.
+The image that is processed must be inside the folder where the script is located and it must be called "TEST_1.jpg" because it is the file that it will look for by default

 ---